TIBCOSoftware/dovetail/docs/content/labs/iou-smart-app.md

 * You can import an application into Project Dovetail™ Studio
    * Go to Project Dovetail™ Studio
+   * If you haven't import iou.bna file from Connections tab, you can do so now following step 2 in this document
    * Create a new Application "IOUImport", click on "Import" button, use this [IOU.json](https://github.com/TIBCOSoftware/dovetail/blob/master/docs/content/labs/artifacts/IOU.json)

 <p><a target="_blank" rel="noopener noreferrer" href="../images/recordings/importiou.gif"><img src="../images/recordings/importiou.gif" alt="Get IOU Issued by" style="max-width:75%;"></a></p>